Dimensional Memorandum

 Conclusion: Since time is affected by speed and gravity, it is not an independent force—it is just a function of motion and perception.

-4.4 "Time" is a perceptual limit of 3D beings.
+Conclusion: "Time" is the perceptual limit of 3D beings.

 In 3D: Time appears to flow forward because we process information moment to moment (like a movie frame-by-frame).